data-henrik/twitterBot/README.md

-# TtwitterBot for IBM Cloud Code Engine
+# TwitterBot for IBM Cloud Code Engine
 Some fun and experiments with Golang, Twitter and IBM Cloud Code Engine